Eymeric65/py-xl-sindy/README.md

 For extensive usage, it is strongly recommended to read the doc and the exemple file provided in this repository.

-For batch generation and a complete analysys framework can be found in [util](/util/)
+Batch generation and complete analysis framework can be found in [util](/util/)

 ## Citing this library